 Mentors work in different ways with their students (mentees); e.g., some mentors offer training programmes or mentoring groups, and others work individually.
 Once you feel a connection with a mentor, enquire about his/her methods as well as any practical arrangements (mentors may charge for time, expenses and travel in relation to training).

 The roles of the dance mentor and the person who gives you training in dance leading are separate and different.
 It is possible for your trainer and mentor to be the same person, but equally you could have one person as mentor and a different person to give you training.
 There is no requirement to undergo training, but you must have a mentor all the time you are leading dances.
-(Note: A dance mentor and a sufi teacher are different roles, too.
-You don’t have to be sufi to lead dances – though, as many of the dances derive from a sufi source, many dance leaders do also follow the sufi path – for which they have a sufi teacher, in addition to having a dance mentor.
-Finally, sometimes one finds a sufi teacher and dance mentor combined in the same person.
+(A dance mentor and a sufi teacher are different roles, too.
 For more on the relationship between the Sufi path and the Dances of Universal Peace, go here.)

 7. Do I have to join any official organisation?

-Teacher membership of DUPUK includes the contribution to the cost of a group insurance policy, which covers UK dance leaders against liability for third party accident or injury incurred by a dancer whilst involved in an official DUP dance event you are leading.
+Membership of the DUP UK Leader’s Guild includes the contribution to the cost of a group insurance policy, which covers UK dance leaders against liability for third party accident or injury incurred by a dancer whilst involved in an official DUP dance event you are leading.
 A second cost is the fee which is due to the DUP International for membership of the Leaders Guild, which is currently $36 per year, paid annually in April.
-Leaders Guild fees are all paid by DUPUK on behalf of its Teacher Members, out of the subscriptions which Teachers pay to DUPUK.
+DUPI Leaders Guild fees are included in your DUP UK Leader’s Guild subscription.

 9. Is there any reduction for new dance leaders or those still in training?